How to Optimize Dynamic Search Ads

 In this video, we'll cover how you can accomplish this through a handful of straightforward steps: 1) Exclude non-transactional parts of your site; 2) Look for negative keywords; and 3) Add paused keywords from other campaigns as negatives to your DSA campaigns.

-3. Maximize results by combining DSA with auto-bidding or RLSA
+3. Maximize results by combining DSA with auto-bidding and RLSA

-- Use AdWords automated bidding with your DSA campaigns.
+- Use AdWords smart bidding with your DSA campaigns.

 Why: DSA’s automated reach works well with automated bidding.
-Auction-time signals - things as precise as the exact wording of a user’s query - can be used to set your bid.
+Auction-time signals - including the exact wording of a user’s query - can be used to set your bid and improve your performance.

 Get started: Apply an automated bid strategy to your DSA campaigns.